Claire Paris

 Claire Beatrix Paris-Limouzy, also known as Claire Paris, is marine scientist known for her research on fish larvae and tracking particles in the ocean.
-She also holds United States national records in freediving.
+She also holds United States National records and World records in freediving.

 Education and career

 Paris grew up in Carcassonne, France and had an early interests in snorkeling, surfing, and sailing.
 She has a master's degree in biochemistry from the University of Bordeaux.
 She earned her Ph.D. in 2001 from the State University of New York at Stony Brook where she worked on damselfish.
 In 2008 she moved to the University of Miami where she was promoted to professor in 2017.